wp-plugins/si-contact-form/readme.txt

 * If you have any questions, feel free to email me also.
 Thanks!

 == Changelog ==

+= 1.7.5 =
+- (28 Aug 2009) Added Arabic Language (ar) - Translated by [Amine Roukh](http://amine27.zici.fr/)
+- CAPTCHA fix - Added Auto fail over to $use_gd_font if the PHP installation is configured without "--with-ttf".
+  Some users were reporting there was no error indicating this condition and the capcha was not working.

 = 1.7.4 =
 - (28 Aug 2009) Updated Italian language